Written by Stalac-Tate

 there is a wonderful reflection of the stalactites dangling above.

-Thank you – We hope you enjoyed the cave and that we inspired you to help protect and preserve natural places.
+Thank you – We hope you enjoyed these fun facts about the cave and that we inspired you to help protect and preserve natural places.